langhabel/optimization-surrogate-generalization/README.md

-# Optimization Surrogate Generalization
+# Learning to Optimize

-When faced with a new task, humans usually do not start from scratch but try to incorporate knowledge of previously solved problems.
+When faced with a new task, humans usually do not start from scratch but incorporate knowledge obtained from previously solved problems.
 We implement the same procedure for optimization problems using deep learning: Our neural network learns and generalizes over similar problems!

 ## Table of Contents